EASTERN Care Guide

 2) dietary provision.

-Important note about UVB bulbs: The coil bulbs put out very limited amount of quality UVB and only certain brands with certain watts put out enough UVB waves to aid in D3 synthesis in BTS.
-If you intend to use UVB for D3 BE CERTAIN to get a Solarmeter 6.5 to measure the amount of UV coming from your bulbs so that you are not just “trusting” the labels on the box which have often been proven to be misleading.
-Some bulbs can put out unsafe levels while other put out almost nothing.
+Important note about UVB bulbs: The coil/compact style bulbs put out very limited amount of quality UVB and only certain brands with certain watts put out enough UVB waves to aid in D3 synthesis in BTS.
+If you intend to use UVB BE CERTAIN to get a Solarmeter 6.5 to measure the amount of UV coming from your bulbs so that you are not just “trusting” the labels on the box which have often been proven to be misleading.
+Some bulbs can put out unsafe levels while others put out almost nothing.

-UVB bulbs, if used, require changing about every 6 months or less (unless stated on the package).
-There is a special dust inside these bulbs that allows for the production of UVB that breaks down over time and thus one must replace the bulbs semi-annually regardless if they are still emitting light.
+I highly recommend using UVB.
+If used, be aware they require changing about every 6 -12 months or so (unless stated on the package).
+There is mercury inside these bulbs that allows for the production of UVB that breaks down over time and thus one must replace the bulbs semi-annually regardless if they are still emitting light.
 There are different kinds of UVB light bulbs provided to the hobby because there are animals that have different basking behaviors and UVB requirements for psychological and physiological uses.
-Some animals, such as bearded dragons, require high levels of UVB because of the way the live in the wild (basking all day in the high noon sun).
+Some animals, such as bearded dragons, require high levels of UVB because of the way they live in the wild (basking all day in the high noon sun).
 Some animals such as, blue tongue skinks, use moderate to lower levels of UVB because they bask in the early morning and afternoon/evenings when the UVB output from the sun is less.
 Using the right UVB product will ensure the best outcome for your skink.

-I recommend the 10.0 T5 HO tube versions of UVB if used above a screen or glass if you intend to use the light for D3 synthesis purposes.
+I recommend the 10.0 T5 HO tube versions of UVB if used above a fine (<1/8 in.) screen or glass if you intend to use the light for D3 synthesis purposes.
 It is important to know that UVB bulbs only project UVB a specified distance from the bulb’s surface to they often need to be within 18” and not closer than 6" from of the animal’s skin to be their most effective.
+Be certain to follow the package guidelines and use a Solarmeter 6.5.
 I use the ZooMed T5 HO Linear 5.0 15w bulbs for my adult animals in the custom rack system.
 If you chose to go with UVB as your source of D3 I recommend still providing a dietary supplement of the Vitamin D3 once a month or a lower D3 percentage calcium product routinely.

-I have seen far more animals develop MBD due to incorrect UV use than with incorrect dietary supplementation.
+I have seen far more animals develop MBD due to incorrect use of UV use than with incorrect dietary supplementation.

 Heating & Temperatures